lf-edge/ekuiper/docs/en_US/rules/data_template.md

 The data template is relatively complicated, which is explained below:

 ::: v-pre
 - `{{$len := len .values}} {{$loopsize := add $len -1}}`, this section executes two expressions.
 For the first one, `len` function gets the length of `values` in the data.
 For the second one, `add` decrements its value by 1 and assigns it to the variable `loopsize`.
-At present, since the operation of directly decrementing the value by 1 is not supported by  the Golang expression, `add` is a function extended by Kuiper to achieve this function.
+At present, since the operation of directly decrementing the value by 1 is not supported by  the Golang expression, `add` is a function extended by eKuiper to achieve this function.
 :::

 ::: v-pre